psagasalho/meteo-api/README.md

 ### How to run ?

-At the root folder of the meteo-api project run:
+In the first run, put the token in the environment variable "openweather.token" of the docker-compose.yml at the root folder of the meteo-api.
+After run:

 **docker-compose up**